XUANLANcognition/sparrow-server/README.md

 # sparrow server
-## Thanks to deep learn opearting computer system.
+## Thanks to Computer System : A Programmers' Perspective.